-The purpose of the Elks Government Relations Program is to help our Order’s right to exist as a private organization and to establish positive relationships with their legislators – local, state and national.
+The purpose of the Elks Government Relations Program is to help our Order’s right to exist as a private organization and to establish positive relationships with our legislators – local, state and national.

 An annual competition for boys and girls between 8 and 13 years of age shooting for free-throws.
 Volunteers are needed for set-up, promotion, event assistance and tear-down.